 Issues that affect comfort or parts of the property's functionality, but the stay can continue.

-Examples: temporary loss of hot water, Wi-Fi, or heating; cleanliness issues; bugs; daytime noise disturbance; bedrooms being locked; strong smell with identifiable source; incorrect location by more than 5 km; several separate minor issues.
+Examples: Temporary loss of hot water, Wi-Fi, or heating; cleanliness issues; bugs; daytime noise disturbance; bedrooms being locked; strong identifiable smells; incorrect location by more than 5 kilometers; several separate minor issues.

 Issues that significantly limit the intended use of the property or create serious disruption.

-Examples: health or safety concerns such as mould or pests; loss of critical utilities like water or electricity; night-time noise disturbance; more than 3 separate moderate issues.
+Examples: Health or safety concerns such as mold or pests; loss of critical utilities like water or electricity; night-time noise disturbance; more than three separate moderate issues.

 The property is not usable or accessible, or there is a serious health, safety, or privacy breach.
 The guest may not be able to stay or may need to leave.

-Examples: guest cannot access the property at check-in; flooding or fire; bed bugs; severe mould; CCTV in private areas; host entry without permission; not enough beds or space for the booked number of guests.
+Examples: Guest cannot access the property at check-in; flooding or fire; bed bugs; severe mold; CCTV in private areas; unauthorized host entry; insufficient beds or space for the booked number of guests.

 |---|---|